Jamie McMurray: Stint with Roush Fenway Racing (2006–2009)

 In the beginning of the 2008 season, McMurray encountered a string of poor finishes that relegated him to 36th in points and thus not guaranteed a spot when NASCAR reached the spring Martinsville race.
 When the current points went into effect to determine those who were locked in the race, McMurray was required to qualify for the race based on his time around the track.
 He qualified 5th, locking himself into the field as the fastest of the teams not locked into the race.
 He earned an 8th-place finish in the race, securing himself a spot in the Top 35 in points and thus a guaranteed starting position for the next race.
-Throughout the remainder of the season, he steadily climbed in the standings and reached the Top 20 in points.
+Throughout the remainder of the season, he steadily climbed in the standings and reached the top twenty in points.
 On October 11, 2008, McMurray rallied to finish 5th in the Bank of America 500 at Lowe's Motor Speedway.
-It was his first Top 5 finish since his victory at Daytona in July of the previous year.
-McMurray finished 16th in the standings.
+It was his first top-five finish since his victory at Daytona in July of the previous year.
+McMurray finished sixteenth in the standings.

 McMurray reunited with former crew chief Donnie Wingo in 2009.
 Crew chief Larry Carter moved to Yates Racing to be crew chief for Paul Menard.
 McMurray started the 2009 season by dominating the final stages of the Budweiser Shootout, but finished second when he lost the lead to Kevin Harvick on the last lap.
-McMurray had an excellent Speedweeks, finishing 9th in his Gatorade Duel.
+McMurray had an excellent Speedweeks, finishing ninth in his Gatorade Duel.
 In the Daytona 500, McMurray ran up front and was a contender, but was involved in the big one, and his teammate Matt Kenseth won the race.
 Later in the year, Roush Fenway Racing informed McMurray he would be allowed to leave the team as they needed to cut their teams down to the NASCAR-mandated four.
-On November 1, 2009, McMurray won the AMP Energy 500 at Talladega after leading over 20 laps and passing David Stremme with 8 laps to go.
+On November 1, 2009, McMurray won the AMP Energy 500 at Talladega after leading over 20 laps and passing David Stremme with eight laps to go.
 He then survived a green-white checkered finish to earn his second restrictor-plate win.
-Roush released him and the No. 26 team at the end of the season due to NASCAR's four team limit and the expiration of Roush Fenway Racing's exemption that allowed a 5th team.
-McMurray decided to ask former boss Chip Ganassi for another chance following his disappointing era on Roush-Fenway Racing and Ganassi granted him a contract to let him drive for his merged team with Dale Earnhardt Inc., Earnhardt Ganassi Racing.
+Roush released him and the No. 26 team at the end of the season due to NASCAR's four-team limit and the expiration of Roush Fenway Racing's exemption that allowed a fifth team.
+McMurray decided to ask former boss Chip Ganassi for another chance following his disappointing era on Roush-Fenway Racing, and Ganassi granted him a contract to let him drive for his merged team with Dale Earnhardt Inc., Earnhardt Ganassi Racing.